psb/bucklescript.github.io/docs/json.md

 We have a community-maintaned, pseudo-official JSON helper library called [bs-json](https://github.com/reasonml-community/bs-json).
 Those interested in combinators can also check out [JsonCodec](https://github.com/state-machine-systems/JsonCodec).
 Both provide more convenient JSON parsing/printing helpers that leverage the previous section's low-level API.

-We will provide a better, first-party solution to working with JSON in the future.
+We will provide a better, first-party solution for working with JSON in the future.
 Stay tuned!